luiswirth/bsc-thesis/src/matter/results.typ

-Specifically, we examine the Hodge-Laplacian eigenvalue problem on a domain with non-trivial topology and perform a convergence study for the Hodge-Laplacian source problem using the Method of Manufactured Solutions on a hypercube domain.
+Specifically, we examine the Hodge-Laplacian eigenvalue problem on a domain with non-trivial topology and perform a convergence study for the Hodge-Laplacian source problem using the Method of Manufactured Solutions on a $n$-dimensional hypercube domain.

 == 1-form Eigenvalue Problem on Torus